surveyjs/survey-creator/docs/get-started-angular.md

 ## Save and Load Survey Model Definitions

-Survey Creator is designed to produce survey model definitions as JSON objects.
-You can save these objects on your server and load them from it.
+Survey Creator produces survey model definitions as JSON objects.
+You can persist these objects on your server: save updates and restore previously saved definitions.
 To save a JSON object, implement the `saveSurveyFunc` function.
 It accepts two arguments:

 - `saveNo`
 An incremental number of the current change.
-Because web services are asynchronous, you cannot guarantee that the change that came to the service last is the latest.
-For example, change #11 may precede change #10.
-In your web service code, compare `saveNo` of the coming change with `saveNo` of the saved change to decide whether to override the latter.
+Since web services are asynchronous, you cannot guarantee that the service receives the changes in the same order as the client sends them.
+For example, change #11 may arrive to the server faster than change #10.
+In your web service code, update the storage only if you receive changes with a higher `saveNo`.

 - `callback`
-A callback function that should be called after the current change is saved or rejected.
-Pass `saveNo` as the first argument.
-The second argument should be `true` if the change was successfully saved or `false` if the change was rejected.
+A callback function.
+Call it and pass `saveNo` as the first argument.
+Set the second argument to `true` or `false` based on whether the server applied or rejected the change.

 The following code shows how to use the `saveSurveyFunc` function to save a survey model definition in a <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage" target="_blank">`localStorage`</a> or in your web service: